MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When are my apps ready to be installed in my Business Central environment?

-The offer publishing process must be completed in Partner Center before an extension/offer can be installed for a Business Central environment.
+Shortly after the offer publishing process has been completed in Partner Center, your extensions will be available for installation in Business Central.

-Business Central currently does not support installing offers in the "Preview creation" step.
+Business Central currently does not support installing offers at the "Preview creation" step.

 ### My app failed at the 'Automated application validation' stage, what do I do next?